RaviTambade/TFLReact/notes/redux.md

+# Redux in a React application

 Using Redux in a React application offers several advantages, particularly when dealing with complex state management needs.
-Here's why you might choose to use Redux:

 ### 1. **Centralized State Management**